-Preliminary Recommendations
+Recommendations

-- All Parties to the conflict should immediately end hostilities and cease all violations and abuses of international human rights law and international humanitarian law, including ongoing CRSV. - The Government of South Sudan should take meaningful steps to address impunity for CRSV, including by ensuring the independence of the judiciary and removing any features of national law or policy which obstruct investigation, prosecution, and adjudication of crimes of sexual violence, such as amnesties. - The Ministry of Justice Task Force should conduct inclusive, survivor and gender-sensitive consultations ensuring that victims can inform effective transitional justice legislation, giving effect to their right to be informed of, and be granted access to processes that affect them. - The Government of South Sudan should adopt legislation to establish the transitional justice mechanisms under the 2018 R-ARCSS and ensure that survivors' needs and rights are facilitated along the lines of the 2005 UN Basic Principles of Victims' Rights to a Remedy and Reparation, including participatory processes such as hearings and statement-taking (for instance as conducted by the Truth and Reconciliation Commission in Sierra Leone). - Legislation establishing the CTRH should enable it to provide urgent interim reparations to victims that are particularly vulnerable, following the example of the Truth and Reconciliation Commission in East Timor, that was able to provide interim reparations before a final report was produced. - The Government of South Sudan should initiate a strategy and legal framework to ensure the protection of victims and witnesses against reprisals and intimidation. - The Government of South Sudan should establish a national strategy to address stigmatisation as part of a reparations programme, with specific awareness programmes that target husbands, men at large, and communities.
-Also important is to establish awareness programmes to break down stereotypes and negative attitudes towards children born of rape, including through specific engagement with husbands of survivors. - The Government of South Sudan should expedite legal reform to give effect to equal rights and treatment.
+- All Parties to the conflict should immediately end hostilities and cease all violations and abuses of international human rights law and international humanitarian law, including ongoing CRSV. - The Government of South Sudan should take meaningful steps to address impunity for CRSV, including by ensuring the independence of the judiciary and removing any features of national law or policy which obstruct investigation, prosecution, and adjudication of crimes of sexual violence, such as amnesties. - The Government of South Sudan should provide the Technical Committee on the Commission for Truth, Reconciliation and Healing with the requisite time and resources for effective, inclusive, survivor and gender-sensitive consultations ensuring that survivors can inform effective transitional justice legislation, giving effect to their right to be informed of, and be granted access to processes that affect them. - The Government of South Sudan should adopt legislation to establish all three transitional justice mechanisms under the 2018 R-ARCSS and ensure that survivors' needs and rights are facilitated along the lines of the 2005 UN Basic Principles of Victims' Rights to a Remedy and Reparation, including participatory processes such as hearings and statement-taking (for instance as conducted by the Truth and Reconciliation Commission in Sierra Leone). - Legislation establishing the CTRH should enable it to provide urgent interim reparations to victims that are particularly vulnerable, following the example of the Truth and Reconciliation Commission in East Timor, that was able to provide interim reparations before a final report was produced. - The Government of South Sudan should initiate a strategy and legal framework to ensure the protection of victims and witnesses against reprisals and intimidation. - A holistic, community-based and survivor-led approach to reparations is needed in South Sudan, which may include awareness-raising to counter stigma, medical and psychosocial care, and livelihoods support.
+Specific provision for children born of CRSV is needed. - The Government of South Sudan should establish a national strategy to address stigmatisation as part of a reparations programme, with specific awareness programmes that target husbands, men at large, and communities.
+Also establish awareness programmes to break down stereotypes and negative attitudes towards children born of rape, including through specific engagement with husbands of survivors. - The Government of South Sudan should expedite legal reform to give effect to equal rights and treatment.
 This may require the creation of additional rights, measures and adjustments to facilitate equality.
-The definition of rape under the Penal Code should be urgently reformed to ensure that it includes non-consensual sexual intercourse within marriage.
+The definition of rape under the Penal Code should be urgently brought into line with international standards, including by incorporating marital rape, rape by penetration with an object and oral rape, as well as taking into account coercive circumstances.

-Urgent action by the international community and South Sudanese civil society organisations is needed to obtain the implementation of the above recommendations and lay down the foundations to enable survivors to achieve recognition and effective reparation.
+Urgent action is needed by the government of South Sudan, the international community and South Sudanese civil society organisations to obtain the implementation of the above recommendations and lay down the foundations to enable survivors to achieve recognition and effective reparation.
 These include: